 2. Troubleshooting: Identify and Resolve Network Issues

 Open ports are directly tied to running services.
 If a service isn't working properly—like a website failing to load or a remote desktop connection timing out—it could be due to a blocked or closed port.
-Conversely, performance issues might stem from too many open ports and services consuming bandwidth and system resources.
+By auditing open ports, you can identify port conflicts between applications, ensure critical ports are open and reachable, and verify firewall rules are correctly configured.

 3. Optimization: Reduce the Attack Surface

 Most users and even some administrators leave ports open by default after installing certain software or enabling services.
 Over time, this results in unused or forgotten ports remaining accessible.
+Closing these unused ports can improve system performance, strengthen security, and simplify firewall and network configurations.

 How to Check Whether Port is Open or Not in Linux?